taddison/personal-site/content/blog/2021/11/interesting-links---november-2021/index.md

 ### People

-> In addition to recently following the below, I also enjoyed recommend their archives.
+> In addition to recently following the below, I also highly recommend their archives.

-I first encountered [Derek Sivers](https://sive.rs) thanks to his [Now page](https://sive.rs/now) (which I still don't have), but I stuck around for the thoughtful and clear writing on a huge range of topics.
+I first encountered [Derek Sivers](https://sive.rs) thanks to his [Now page](https://sive.rs/now) (mine is still a TODO), but I stuck around for the thoughtful and clear writing on a wide range of topics.

 I can't remember where I first encountered [Rachel's writing](https://rachelbythebay.com/w/), but I suspect it was a link to one of the (many, excellent) war stories she has shared.
 I found myself nodding along an awful lot, and appreciate someone sharing the unvarnished truth on how dysfunctional work can be.

-For longer, thought-provoking reads on a wide range of topics, the [writing of Scott Alexander](https://astralcodexten.substack.com/) never disappoints.
-Seeing Scott highlight and respond to some of the better comments in follow-up posts is something I really enjoy, and it helps to get a second run at some of the material.
+For longer, thought-provoking reads (also on a wide range of topics), the [writing of Scott Alexander](https://astralcodexten.substack.com/) never disappoints.
+Seeing Scott highlight and respond to some of the better comments in follow-up posts is a unique touch, and it helps to see the material discussed from different viewpoints.

 Finally, something that has so far defied my attempts to track via Feedly - [Gwern Branwen's website](https://www.gwern.net).
-I'm not sure what to call it - digital garden, long content, evergreen blogs - but the thought behind the site really resonated with me.
-In addition to compelling content, the UX of the site is really excellent and unique (and quite necessary given all the fascinating links and references).
+I'm not sure what to call it - digital garden, long content, evergreen blog - whatever it is, the thought process behind the site really resonated with me.
+In addition to deep and engaging material, the UX of the site is truly excellent (and quite necessary given all the fascinating links and references).

 ### Tools